Real Dads Network

 ***To get the full experience of this exhibition, we strongly recommend you view on a PC or Mac.

 The purpose of the Real Dads Book Club is for fathers to model the behavior they want for their children.
 The best way to lead is by example.

-The last Wednesday, Each month at 7:00 PM (EST), we meet virtually to discuss the book for that month.
+The Book Club meets bi-monthly every last Thursday at 7:00 PM (EST), we meet virtually to discuss the book for that month.